 In fact, you’d be healthier if you didn’t eat these things all the time.
 In the form we take it, sugar is really a concentrated food, almost a medicine.
 Until a few hundred years ago, most countries had only rare experience of sugar – just honey, occasionally, and beet.

-Foods chewed well gradually turn to sugars during the digestive process but this is a slower and safer way that does less damage to the immune system and your skin care.
+Foods chewed well gradually turn to sugars during the digestive process but this is a slower and safer way.
+It does less damage to your immune system and your skin care.

 If you eat a lot of food containing sugar or foods that easily turn into sugar, you will gradually notice skin changes such as

 Thoroughly wash your hands with soap and water before: